Former IU football player accused of robbing man he met on Grindr - NewsBreak

 Police arrested 21-year-old Da’Shaun Brown on charges of robbery, kidnapping and battery.

 The arrest stemmed from an April 6 incident under investigation by the Bloomington Police Department.
-Officers arrived in the 2900 block of E. Amy Lane in response to a reported robbery.18-year-old arrested after firing at teenagers in Bloomington High School parking lot
+Officers arrived in the 2900 block of E. Amy Lane in response to a reported robbery.Viral TikTok leads to review of Indiana school district’s American Indian mascot

 A 30-year-old man told police he’d met an unknown individual, later identified as Brown, on the dating app Grindr and invited him to his apartment.